 How should submitted code be assessed?

 Code Challenges - Technical Assessment tools for Recruiting

 CVs and LinkedIn profiles only tell half the story.

-Take home code challenges can take a variety of forms, but essentially they are there to test the skills of a software engineer, they can take the form of interview questions or code problems that that test an engineer’s skills in
+Take home code challenges can take a variety of forms, they are there to test the ‘all round’ skills of a software engineer, they can take the form of interview questions or code problems that test skills in

 The best take home code challenges we have seen engage the developer by testing their all round skills rather than their command of some Syntax.
 The more ‘real world’ they are the better.
 They might talk to an API and retrieve some flight data (Skyscanner have an excellent challenge that makes you feel like it’s your first days on the job) or pull product from a list and ask the engineer to create a shopping basket (Just Giving GitHub code challenge)

 What type of code challenge to use to test your candidates skills?